 The Audit Committee discussed with the Company's internal auditors and Deloitte the overall scope and plans for their respective audits.
 The internal auditors are responsible for preparing an annual audit plan and conducting internal audits under the control of the Company's Vice President of Internal Audit and Enterprise Risk Management, who is accountable to the Audit Committee.
 The Audit Committee met with the internal auditors and Deloitte, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
-In addition, the Audit Committee met with the Executive Vice President and Chief Financial Officer and members of the management of finance and accounting of the Company to discuss the processes that they have undertaken to evaluate the accuracy and fair presentation of the Company's financial statements and the effectiveness of the Company's systems of disclosure controls and procedures and internal control over financial reporting.
+In addition, the Audit Committee met with the Executive Vice President and Chief Financial Officer and members of the management of finance and accounting of the Company to discuss the processes that they have undertaken to evaluate the accuracy and fair presentation of the Company's financial reporting.